Dinosaur suit

 Dinosaur suits are a type of costumed character or creature suit resembling a dinosaur.
 Dinosaur suits are also called dinosaur costumes.
 Such costumes were used in film and television and as mascots for decades, reflecting dinosaurs' prominence in the arts and entertainment.
-Usually operators use two cable-pulled handle to control the motions.
+Usually operators use two cable-pulled handles to control the motions.
 Realistic dinosaur suits also gained popularity for live shows following the success of Walking with Dinosaurs − The Arena Spectacular.
 An experienced performer can make lifelike movements with a dinosaur suit.
 They are also used in theme parks and in an educational context at various museums.
 Inflatable dinosaur suits have been used for pranks, gags, and protests.

-Film & television
+Film and television

 Dinosaur suits were first used in early monster movies, such as Gorgo (1961), which featured a T-Rex like monster.
 They continued to be used in films such as Baby: Secret of the Lost Legend (1985) which used animatronic brontosaurus suits with radio-controlled heads, and in television series like Dinosaurs (1991), a sitcom with a family of dinosaurs.

-The film Jurassic Park (1993) used dinosaur suits for some of the creatures, such as Velociraptor and Deinonychus.
+The film Jurassic Park (1993) used dinosaur suits for some of the creatures, such as theVelociraptor and the Deinonychus.
 In modern-day movies such as Jurassic World (2015), this was instead done using CGI.

 In children's television, Barney, an anthropomorphic purple dinosaur, was used in the show Barney & Friends alongside other dinosaurs, becoming widely known in pop culture.